mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This document benefits from discussions with Brian Trammell during our shared time on the Internet Architecture Board.

-Thanks to Jari Arkko, Christian Huitema, Eliot Lear, and Martin Thomson for their comments and suggestions.
+Thanks to Jari Arkko, Christian Huitema, Eliot Lear, Tommy Pauly, and Martin Thomson for their comments and suggestions.